qguv/mtk/README.md

   - the score is accurate to 4μs, but button pressing is not
   - the calls to `delay()` are specially designed to be very precise, on the order of 4μs or so (depending on the board), and account for screen-blit time, sound playback time, pin read/write time, calculation time, etc.

+## Measuring tempo

+Press the button once per beat.
+A current last-four-beat average will display on the screen.
+Resetting is the only way to return to the main menu; because of the time precision needed, blocking program flow for the duration of a button hold is not acceptable.
+You can restart the device quickly by pressing the reset button on the opposite side of the board; this does not destroy anything stored in memory, like speaker enabled/disabled settings.

 ## Using the entropy generator

 You can choose a base in the same way that you choose main menu items: tap to iterate and hold to select.
 The last item gives a higher beep than the others, indicating that you're moving to the first element again.